 We can't leave out our B&B expeditioner Marc, W4MPS, for his activation of NC4QP.
 Marc, and his lovely XYL Eileen, trekked to Anson county to “rough it” a country estate there.
 His activation was a “double bonus” in one QSO.
 The county of Anson and NCQP, a first in NCQP history, were both worked at once if you were lucky enough to get in his log.
 And many did!
 How was the wine and 4 course breakfast Marc?

 Thanks goes out to the expeditions and single ops in the bonus counties of Graham and Anson.
 Both were well represented this year.

 On to the Results!

-It’s time now to present the standings and soap box.
+It’s time now to present the Results and Soapbox.
 Click the links to read more about all that happened.
 Take your time and enjoy!
 A big thank you goes out to everyone who participated, and we invite you to mark your calendar for February 24 and 25, 2018 for the next Carolina weekend!